hyperledger/aries-mediator-service/afj/README.md

 docker build . --tag afj-mediator
 ```

-Next, you can open a new terminal window (not one inside of the devContainer) and run the mediator.
-The optional parameter `AGENT_ENDPOINTS` can be used to override `localhost` as the endpoint the agent uses in invitations.
-Replace `foo.com` below with a custom endpoint or remove it if you are using this locally:
+Next, open a new terminal window (not within the devContainer) to run the mediator.
+You can use the optional AGENT_ENDPOINTS parameter to replace localhost with a custom endpoint for the agent to use in invitations.
+Substitute foo.com with your desired endpoint or remove it altogether if you are using this locally:

 ```console
 docker run -it --rm -e AGENT_ENDPOINTS="http://foo.com:3001,ws://foo.com:3001" -p 3001:3001 afj-mediator
 ```

-At this point you should have a running mediator in AFJ.
-You need to ask it for an invitation before you can use it.
-If you supplied an override via `AGENT_ENDPOINTS` above use the domain or IP below in place of `localhost`:
+By now, you should have a running mediator in AFJ.
+To use it, you must first request an invitation.
+If you provided a custom endpoint using the AGENT_ENDPOINTS parameter earlier, replace localhost with the corresponding domain or IP address:

 ```console
 curl http://localhost:3001/invitation